Loft Conversion Cost

 In order to have a usable space, you need sufficient headspace in your loft.
 This is the distance between the floor and the ceiling.
 The minimum height for loft conversion is 2.2m.

 It's easy to measure for yourself with a tape measure.
-This will help you to visualise how much space you will have without making any alterations to the roofline.
+This will help you to visualise how much space you will have without making any alterations to the existing roof structure.

 It can be easy to forget to consider the space on the floor below the loft conversion.
-A staircase, no matter how compact, will take up a lot of floor space.
+A staircase, no matter how compact, will take up a good chunk of floor space.
 You need to identify an area where you are happy to put the staircase.

 Is Your Home Listed?

 If your home is listed, then you may not be able to get any form of loft conversion.
-Or you may be limited to a roof light loft, which will not change the shape of the roof or the appearance from the front of the property.
+Or you may be limited to a rooflight loft, which will not change the shape of the existing roof or the appearance from the front of the property.

 Talk To An Architect

-The best way to be certain if your home is suitable for a loft conversion is to get an architect to give you a consultation.
-They will be able to inspect your property and give you a clear answer on if it is possible to have a loft conversion.
+The best way to be certain if your home is suitable for a loft conversion is to have a consultation with an architect.
+They will be able to inspect your property and give you a clear answer on if it is possible to have a loft conversion or not.

 Loft Conversion Ideas